tormyvancool/audio360_ffmpeg_binaries/README.md

 To propose to people, normally Audio Engineers, to become IT Specialsits for 1 day, to compile the code, in order to be able to us e it: is not only crazy but also out of any mind and totally unacceptable!

-"facebookincubator" could compile the binaries and give them to people isntead to waste time on turn people into "system engineers for one day".
+"*facebookincubator*" could compile the binaries and give them to people instead to waste time turn people into "system engineers for one day".

 Hence, I decided to failitate the life of everybody,providing the fiished code.
 All what you have to do it: download it and install it as I said above.